ga4gh/htsget-refserver/README.md

 ## Setup
 - Install [Golang(v1.13) and language tools](https://golang.org/dl/)

-Note: this project uses the new [Go modules](https://blog.golang.org/using-go-modules) to manage packages and dependencies.
+Note: this project uses the new [Go modules](https://blog.golang.org/using-go-modules) to manage packages and dependencies (no need to worry about GOPATH :relieved:).

 `$ go run main.go` to start the server on port 3000.